Join us on a historic city walk in central Halmstad. Looking for even more history. Also visit our page about Historic places within the walls.

 At the beginning of the 17th century, when Halmstad Castle was built, Halland still belonged to Denmark.
-Christian IV, who ruled the Danish realm, was a great developer and had several towns, castles and fortifications built around his kingdom.
+Kristian IV, who ruled the Danish realm, was a great developer and had several towns, castles and fortifications built around his kingdom.
 He was also the one who gave the order to build Halmstad Castle.
-In the history of Danish architecture, Christian IV gave his name to a particular style, Christian IV Renaissance and Halmstad Castle belongs to this architectural tradition.
+In the history of Danish architecture, Kristian IV gave his name to a particular style, Kristian IV Renaissance and Halmstad Castle belongs to this architectural tradition.
 What reminds you of this particular style today is the narrow high tower with its hood.

 The Danish crown was not able to enjoy the pleasure castle in Halmstad for long.
 In 1645, Halland became Swedish and the castle became the residence of the Swedish kings when visiting the city.
 We have even more about Halmstad Castle on its own page.

 With a length of 186 kilometres, the Nissan is one of southern Sweden’s longest rivers.
 The southern parts, just before the river flows into Laholmsbukten, have a long tradition of good fishing opportunities.
 It was in Nissan and in the sea outside Halmstad that the famous Halmstad salmon were caught and exported as early as the 17th century.
 We recommend that you also go Hiking along the Nissan River, to find out even more about life around Nissan.

 8. Wärdshuset Tre hjärtan and Stora Torg